I feel privileged to have been entrusted with the responsibility of Chief Executive Officer (CEO) at the Office of the Investment Board, Nepal.

 In order to secure regular inflows of Foreign Direct Investment (FDI), we are working on Policy gap identifications, Risk assessment and Restructuring of functional structure of IBN.
 IBN has completed two PDA till now.
 Based on the progress so far, projects are in comfortable position on seeking finance and they are making significant progress on the way to financial closure.
 It has proved that that Nepal government is able to execute the PDAs that is internationally bankable, which is one of the notable achievements.

-To attract foreign investors, IBN is also working on Project Bank.
-Once a reasonable number of projects are on hands, the list of projects will be published for investors.
+To attract foreign investors, IBN has prepared and publicized a list of potential projects.
+Likewise, the Board has finalized an idea note of at least 200 potential projects for private investments.
 IBN is also working on its standard operating procedure for smooth functioning of its projects.

 As the CEO, my duty is to facilitate investors for rapid economic prosperity of the country.
 To meet the goal, IBN can help promote "Invest Nepal" as a brand in national and international forums.
 Let us join hands for economically prosperous and healthy Nepal!